 For some survivors, things can get so difficult that they consider ending their lives.
 If this is you: you are not alone.
 We see the pain you are in you and we want to support you.

-If you have taken action to end your life you should seek emergency medical help by calling 999.
-If you are worried that might take that action, you can ask your GP for an emergency appointment or phone 111 out of hours.
+If you have taken action to end your life, you should seek emergency medical help by calling 999.
+If you are worried that you might take that action, you can ask your GP for an emergency appointment or phone 111 out of hours.

 Support services you can contact if you are feeling suicidal:

-Some of the survivors we support find it helpful to have a crisis plan in place so that you and the people around you can know what helps when you are in a dark place.
-There’s an example, here.
-You could fill in something like this with a worker at the Rosey Project.
+Some of the survivors we support find it helpful to have a crisis plan in place so that they and the people around them can know what helps when they are in a dark place.
+There’s an example here.
+You could try filling in something like this with a worker at the Rosey Project.

-See how long you can sit with the feelings that you’re having for.
-It might be very long at first, but that’s OK: the more you practice, the better you get at this, and you learn that you can survive distressing feelings.
-Introduce delay: tell yourself you can self harm in fifteen minutes if you still want to.
+See how long you can sit with the feelings that you’re having.
+It might not be very long at first, but that’s OK: the more you practice, the better you get at it, and you learn that you can survive distressing feelings.
+Introduce delay: tell yourself you can self-harm in fifteen minutes if you still want to.

 Some examples are: